-GETTING STARTED 4
+GETTING STARTED 1

-I. GRANT ACCEPTANCE, TERMS, AND CONDITIONS 6
+I. GRANT ACCEPTANCE, TERMS, AND CONDITIONS 3

-The Award Document 6
+The Award Document 3

-Grant Conditions 7
+Grant Conditions 4

-Reasons for Grant Conditions 7
+Reasons for Grant Conditions 4

-Review of Grant Conditions 7
+Review of Grant Conditions 5

-1. Grant Owner's Manual 8
+1. Grant Owner's Manual 5

-2. Assurances and Certifications 8
+2. Assurances and Certifications 5

-3. Allowable Costs 9
+3. Allowable Costs 6

+4. Local Match 7

-4. Supplementing, Not Supplanting 10
+5. Supplementing, Not Supplanting 8

-5. Retention 11
+6. Retention

-6. Extensions 12
+7. Extensions 11

-7. Modifications 13
+8. Modifications 11

-8. Evaluations 14
+9. Evaluations 12

-9. Reports 14
+10. Reports 13

-10. Federal Civil Rights Laws 15
+11. Federal Civil Rights Laws 13

-11. Equal Employment Opportunity Plan (EEOP) 15
+12. Equal Employment Opportunity Plan (EEOP) 14

-12. Grant Monitoring Activities 16
+13. Grant Monitoring Activities

-13. Employment Eligibility 18
+14. Employment Eligibility 16

-14. Community Policing 18
+15. Community Policing 16

-15. Community Policing Self Assessment Tool (CP SAT) 19
+16. Community Policing Self Assessment Tool (CP-SAT) 17

-16. Contracts With Other Jurisdictions 19
+17. Contracts With Other Jurisdictions 18

-17. False Statements 19
+18. False Statements 18

-18. Additional High-Risk Grantee Requirements 20
+19. Additional High-Risk Grantee Requirements 18

-19. Central Contractor Registration and Universal Identifier Requirements 20
+20. Central Contractor Registration and Universal Identifier Requirements 19

-20. Reporting Subawards and Executive Compensation 22
+21. Reporting Subawards and Executive Compensation 20

 What are the specific rules regarding termination of grant funding?
-25
+23

-Accepting the Grant Award 25
+Accepting the Grant Award 24

 Who should sign the Award Document for our agency?
-26

 When must the Award Document be returned?

-26
+24

 II.
-ACCESSING GRANT FUNDS
+ACCESSING GRANT FUNDS.

-Payment Method
+Payment Method.

 What method of payment is used?

 Setting Up Your Account

 How do we set up a GPRS account?

 How do we fill out the payment enrollment forms?

 When should Federal Financial Reports be filed?

-Additional Payment Questions 29
+Additional Payment Questions.

 Can we receive advances?

-How often do we request reimbursement of costs?
+How often can we request reimbursement of costs?

 Can we earn interest on our grant funds?

-Matching Funds 30
+28

 III.
-FINANCIAL RECORD MAINTENANCE 2
+FINANCIAL RECORD MAINTENANCE

-Accounting Systems and Records32 2
+Accounting Systems and Records

 What accounting systems are required?
-2

 What records must be kept?
-2

-How long must documents be kept?32 2
+How long must documents be kept?

 What if we have more than one grant?
-32 2

 Who may access our records?
-2
+29

 IV.
-FEDERAL AUDIT REQUIREMENTS 4
+FEDERAL AUDIT REQUIREMENTS

-Requirements and Audits 34 What are the regulations governing SAA requirements?
-34
+Requirements and Audits

-What are the regulations governing SAA requirements?
+What are the regulations governing Single Audit Act (SAA) requirements?

+Who must have an SAA audit?

 What is the role of the Office of the Inspector General (OIG)?

-How are COPS grants selected for an OIG audit?
+How are COPS Office grants selected for an OIG audit?

 Typical Audit Findings

-,

-V. REPORTS 3
+V. REPORTS

-Federal Financial Reports 3
+Federal Financial Reports

-How do we file Federal Financial Reports?
-3
+How do we file a Federal Financial Report?

+When are Federal Financial Reports due?

 How will grant funds be monitored?
-9

-Program Progress Reports 9
+Program Progress Reports

+How do we file a Program Progress Report?

+How do we obtain online access to complete the Program Progress Report?

+Do we need to request a Program Progress Report?

-When will these reports be due?
-9
+When are Program Progress Reports due?

 What kind of information will these reports require?
-39 9

-Do we need to request a progress report?40

-How do we file progress reports?40

-Will the data that I submit be publicly available?
-40

-How can I complete a COPS progress report online?

-How do I obtain access to complete the COPS progress report?

-What if I make a mistake or need to modify my progress report after it is submitted?40
+What if we make a mistake or need to modify the report after it is submitted?

+Will the data that we submit be publicly available?

-Contact Points to Obtain Technical Assistance and Report Violations I
+Contact Points to Obtain Technical Assistance and Report Violations 35

 VI.
-COMMUNITY POLICING ACTIVITIES 3
+COMMUNITY POLICING ACTIVITIES 36

 VII.
-WHEN THE GRANT PERIOD HAS ENDED 5
+WHEN THE GRANT PERIOD HAS ENDED

-Final Federal Financial Report (SF-425)
+Final Federal Financial Report

 When should all of the grant monies be spent?

 Final Program Progress (Closeout) Report

-Retention46 2
+Retention

 VIII.
-CONCLUSION 3
+CONCLUSION

 IX.
-GLOSSARY OF TERMS )
+GLOSSARY OF TERMS

-X. APPENDIXES 5
+X. APPENDIXES 44

-Appendix A - List of Source Documents
+Appendix A - List of Source Documents.

 Appendix B - Assurances and Certifications

-Appendix C - Community Policing Defined J
+Appendix C - Community Policing Defined

-Appendix D - COPS Hiring Program (CHP) File Management: Documents to Maintain in CHP Grant File67 7
+Appendix D - COPS Hiring Program (CHP) File Management:

-נט ויומווונמווו ווו כחד טומווג דוופ /
+Documents to Maintain in CHP Grant File 60